Betfsh/Logistic-optimization/README.md

 ## Project Overview

-This repository contains code and data for optimizing the placement of delivery drivers for Gokada, a last-mile delivery service in Nigeria.
+This repository contains code and data for optimizing the placement of delivery drivers on a last-mile delivery service in Nigeria.
 The goal is to reduce unfulfilled delivery requests by analyzing historical data and identifying key factors influencing order completion.

 ## Data Exploration